Steamcord/steamcord-docs/src/index.md

 ### Steam Settings

+#### Steam Group ID

 To reward for players for being a member of your Steam group, paste your Steam group ID into the `Steam Group ID` field.

 You can find your Steam group ID on your group's edit profile page.